Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>Nevinpat</strong>, Saint Petersburg, Russia<br/>
 Position: Patent agent<br/>

 Nevinpat is a Saint Petersburg division of [Papula-Nevinpat](https://www.papula-nevinpat.com/papula-nevinpat/), one of the largest trademark, design and patent agencies in Finland.
-At Nevinpat, I was involved in the protection of foreign applications from both Russian and Eurasian patent offices.
+I was involved in the protection of foreign applications from both Russian and Eurasian patent offices.
 This included the correspondence between patent experts and foreign applicants, comparative analysis of patentability, editing Russian translations of the patent applications, and defining patent infringement.

 &nbsp;